River Avich Hydro Education & Training Fund

 - Other education and training that enhances employability and the success of micro (1-10 employees) and small (11-50 employees) sized businesses, including skills in setting up or growing a business.
 Examples include marketing & sales, IT & web development, managing staff, accounts / financial management, entrepreneurship and business planning, business services.

-Bursaries can support a wide range of courses, full or part-time, including Modern Apprenticeships, Foundation Apprenticeships, NC, HNC, HND, undergraduate degrees, postgraduate qualifications (but not PhDs), and short vocational courses.
+Bursaries can support a wide range of courses, full or part-time, including driving lessons/tests, Modern Apprenticeships, Foundation Apprenticeships, NC, HNC, HND, undergraduate degrees, postgraduate qualifications (but not PhDs), and short vocational courses.

 Bursaries can cover any of the following costs where these will help you attend your chosen course:

 - Travel: bus or train fares, petrol (If you are under 22 years old you are eligible for free bus travel through the Young Scot initiative.
 This should be used in the first instance and other transport costs will only be considered if your course cannot be accessed by bus.)

 - Driving lessons (up to 10) and driving theory and practical tests